Vresse-sur-Semois The Little Switzerland of Namur

 The White Lady

-Spectral apparition haunting old paths
+Spectral apparition haunting the old paths

 Mysterious character of the forest